Connor-Theo/Formula_1_Sim/README.md

 ## Description of communication protocals:

-- We plan to communicate during our regularly assigned classtime along with keeping conversations going within the slack app
+- We plan to communicate during our regularly assigned classtime along with keeping conversations going within the Slack app
-  - We have created our own group within slack and this will be our primary means of communication
+  - We have created our own group within Slack and this will be our primary means of communication
 ---

 ## Questions we hope to answer with the data: